YehoanatnEzra/Oop-Huji/1 - Tic Tac Toe/README.md

 ## **Installation & running**
 - Clone the repository (if not already done)
 - Navigate to the Tic Tac Toe Tournament project
-- Open the project in your IDE (IntelliJ IDEA, Eclipse, or VS Code).
-- Use JDK 11 or higher to compile and run the program.
 - Run the Tournament class with the following parameters:
 `<Number of tournament> <Size of the board> <Number of marks needed to win> <Display mode (console or none)> <First player's strategy (human, clever, whatever, genius)> <Second player's strategy>`.